artdarek/RealIP/README.md

 ## Installation

-Just clone/copy this library to your project.
+Just clone/copy this library into your project libraries directory.

 ## Usage